astronomer/docs/astro/start-your-astro-trial.md

 ## Activate your trial

-Visit `cloud.astronomer.io/onboarding` to activate your 14 day trial.
+Visit `https://cloud.astronomer.io/onboarding` to activate your free 14 day trial.
 To create your Astro user account, you'll need to provide a valid email address and create a password.

 ## Create an Organization and Workspace